Sea-Tac Airport is expecting heavy travel traffic this holiday season - on average about 55,000 departing passengers each weekday.

-There are some simple ways you can make sure you get through airport security faster on the busy Thanksgiving travel weekend.
+There are some simple ways you can make sure you get through airport security faster during a busy holiday travel week.

 1) Put your ID in your carry-on after it's been checked by TSA with your boarding pass.
 People often try to hold onto their IDs as they go through the scanner.
 They often lose it as a result and scramble back to find it.
 TSA says once the officer has checked your ID and your boarding pass, you won't need it again until you get to the gate.